 Every summer, the Visitor Centre at Mallorytown Landing is home to new travelling exhibits.
 This summer’s special exhibits include a monarch butterfly exhibit from the Canadian Museum of Nature, a collection of photographs of invasive species from the Montreal Biosphere and discover the Biology and Lore of Ornamental Seeds: Seeds in Disguise from the Royal Ontario Museum.

 The park is repurposing underutilised shallow water dock space to help improve the island experience of campers by designating nine different locations as docking space for camping/oTENTik use only.
 Camping/oTENTik only docking is available on the following islands: Milton, Aubrey, Beau Rivage, McDonald, Camelot, Mulcaster, Georgina, and Grenadier Central.
 These docking spaces are available on a first-come, first-served basis.
 These changes will help ensure all visitors have the opportunity to enjoy the park.

 Reservations & oTENTik accommodations

 Thousand Islands National Park is offering reservations for select island campsites and for Parks Canada oTENTik accommodations, making it easy to plan multi-day camping excursions in the islands.
 Reservable campsites are available on Beau Rivage, Camelot, Cedar, Milton, McDonald, Gordon, Georgina, East Grenadier, Central Grenadier, Aubrey and Mulcaster Islands.
-Campers who want to experience the great outdoors but still like their creature comforts will find the perfect retreat in an oTENTik, a cross between a tent and a rustic cabin.
+Campers who want to experience the great outdoors but still like their creature comforts will find the perfect retreat in an oTENTik accommodation, a cross between a tent and a rustic cabin.
 OTENTik accommodations has been introduced at two island locations (McDonald and Gordon) and on the mainland at Mallorytown Landing.

 Have you heard?
 We have a new name.